ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: JSON2HTML
 Produce an HTML representation of JSON data.
 All data is converted into tables of key / value pairs or lists.

-Provide an optional parameter (json2html_keys) to limit the JSON data to display.
+Provide an optional parameter `json2html_keys` to limit the JSON data to display.
+For the example below, specifying `key1.key2.key3` will only convert the JSON data associated with that key path.

  ![screenshot: fn-utilities-json2html ](./screenshots/fn-utilities-json2html.png)